10 Effective Ways to Control Food Cravings

 6. Take a power nap.

-Craving strikes at perfect moment when you’re tired.
+Craving strikes at the perfect moment when you’re tired.
 So instead of giving it any attention, why not focus on taking a 30-minute power nap to help energize the body.

 7. Give yourself a break but within limits.

-It’s perfectly fine to indulge yourself with your favorite food once in awhile just as long as you do it in controlled portions.
+It’s perfectly fine to indulge yourself with your favorite food once in a while just as long as you do it in controlled portions.
 So instead of buying a pint of ice cream, try one scoop instead.
 Don’t stock up on tempting foods at home or anywhere within reach because that would be too easy to devour the whole thing and then regret your decisions later.

 8. Cut bad habits.

 Do you believe that we are all creatures of habit?
 Anything we are right now is a product of what we repeatedly do on a regular basis.
-You might not notice it, but simple routines like eating potato chips while watching your favorite movie creates a pattern that your brain associates with.
+You might not notice it, but simple routines like eating potato chips while watching your favorite movie create a pattern that your brain associates with.

 Just the sight and smell of food will create strong cues so make sure to get rid of these common triggers.
 You can change your habit by moving your movie viewing in your room where it’s farther from the kitchen and snack on healthy food item instead.